home | about us

 Discussion Questions

 1. What do we know about Epaphroditus from this passage?
-List some of the things mentioned.?
+List some of the things mentioned.
 (He longs for the Philippians, he is distressed because the Philippians heard he got sick and almost died.)

 2. What is the relationship between Paul and Epaphroditus?
-(Paul calls him this brother, fellow worker and fellow soldier)
+(Paul calls him this brother, fellow worker and fellow soldier.)

 3. How does Paul want to use Epaphroditus?
-(Paul is eager for him to return to Philippi and be welcomed with joy)
+(Paul is eager for him to return to Philippi and be welcomed with joy.)

 4. If you could sum up Epaphroditus in one word, what word would you choose?
+(Meant to stimulate discussion.)

 It is obvious that Paul trusts Timothy and Epaphroditus.
 What he says about the two of them is glowing and complimentary.
-They were more than mere acquaintances; they were confidants.
+They were more than mere acquaintances: they were confidants.
 They had Paul’s back and he had theirs.
 The whole Bible is full of such relationships.

 Workbook Activity (10 minutes)